cohnDikla/enhancer_CNN/README.md

 http://digital.cs.usu.edu/~mjiang/ushuffle/python.html
 Build a shared library ushuffle.so and save it in the main directory (enhancer_CNN/).

-for finding denovo motifs and comparing to known motifs we used the Homer tool:
+For finding denovo motifs and comparing to known motifs we used the Homer tool:
 Heinz, S. et al., 2010
 Simple Combinations of Lineage-Determining Transcription Factors Prime cis-Regulatory Elements Required for Macrophage and B Cell Identities.
 MolCell,38(4), 576-589.